go-gitea/gitea/docs/content/doc/actions/act-runner.en-us.md

 It is recommended to run jobs in a docker container, so you need to install docker first.
 And make sure that the docker daemon is running.

-Other container engines which is compatible with docker API should also work, but it is not tested yet.
+Other OCI container engines which are compatible with Docker's API should also work, but are untested.

 However, if you are sure that you want to run jobs directly on the host only, then docker is not required.